cbfacademy/intro-to-java-course/exercises/object-oriented-programming/README.md

 - a method `amount(Shape shape)` which returns the amount of paint (number of gallons) needed to paint a given shape

 In the same package, create a **program** `PaintShapes` that computes the amount of paint needed to paint various shapes:
-- a rectangle deck of length 35, and width 20
+- a rectangle deck of length `35` and width `20`
-- a ball of radius 15
+- a ball of radius `15`
-- and a tank of radius 10 and height 30.
+- and a tank of radius `10` and height `30`.

+Run the program, and print the overall amount of paint needed to the screen.

 [1]: https://docs.oracle.com/javase/11/docs/api/index.html